santisbon/icloud-flatpak/README.md

 # iCloud Services for Linux

 A Flatpak application that provides individual desktop launchers for iCloud web services on Linux.
-Each iCloud service (Mail, Calendar, Drive, etc.) appears as a separate application in your desktop environment, launching in a built-in WebKit browser for the best compatibility with Apple services.
+Each iCloud service (Mail, Calendar, Drive, etc.) appears as a separate application in your desktop environment, launching in Chromium's app mode for a clean, native-like experience.

 ## Features